1.Scotiabank Gold American Express® Card

 - 1%Cash back on all other purchases

-Earn 4% cash back on groceries and recurring payments, 2% on gas and daily transit, and 1% on all other purchases.
+Earn 4% cash back on groceries and recurring bill payments; 2% cash back on gas, transit, rideshares, and food delivery.

 Pros: